leoleowww/Real_Estate_Calculator/README.md

 ![screenshot](/calculator_example.png)

-## Explanaion on Taiwan Real Property Transfer Tax
+## Explanation on Taiwan Real Property Transfer Tax
 The real property transfer tax depends on the holding peroid of the property.

 If holding period is: